lukasNo1/contao-news_migration/readme.md

  * Contao 3.1.x

 ### Installation
-1. Place the config and classes folder in system/modules/newsgalleryC3Import
+1. Place the config and classes folders in system/modules/news_migration

 ### How to use
 _Prerequisite:_ Run the contao 3.0 and 3.1 Installation scripts